Menu

 As someone with hypothyroidism and Hashimoto’s, I really try to never cancel plans.
 I’ve had people do it to me and it can frustrating, so when I do do it, I really am very ill indeed.

-I’ve learnt since having hypothyroidism that I must put myself and my health first and this is often why I have to miss events.
+I’ve learned since having hypothyroidism that I must put myself and my health first and this is often why I have to miss events.
 Years on now from my diagnosis, I do, thankfully, live a mostly normal life with thyroid disease, but it’s easy to enter back down that slippery slope in to bad health again by not taking care of myself.

 And, like many other thyroid patients, I can’t afford to get really ill again and have my thyroid issues spiral out of control.
 Good friends would recognise and respect this.
 They would want the best for you and care about you enough to understand that.